GlasgowEmbedded/glasgow/docs/manual/src/embedding/adding-an-applet.rst

 Adding an applet to an Assembly
 -------------------------------

-The most common straightforward of an Assembly is to add `existing Glasgow applets <../applets>`_ to it.
+The most common and straightforward use of an Assembly is to add `existing Glasgow applets <../applets>`_ to it.
 (Indeed, internally, the "new-style" Glasgow ``AppletV2`` subsystem is based on Assemblies.)
 Many Glasgow applets were designed to be used with :ref:`the REPL <repl-script>`, and expose a